Current Therapy Animal Teammates

 Byron - Pet Partners therapy dog (retired), 2003 - 2010

-Byron is a 15 year old rescued flat-coated retriever, whom I adopted when he was four months old from Tacoma Humane Society.
-He is a friendly, bouncy, and very affectionate young soul.
+Byron is a 15.5 year old rescued flat-coated retriever, whom I adopted when he was four months old from Tacoma Humane Society.
+He is a friendly, bouncy, and a very affectionate young soul.
 He was my first therapy dog partner and taught me so much about the importance of teamwork and being your animal's best advocate.
 Byron's specialty was working with adolescent males in the clinical setting, and adult and senior clients with life-threatening diseases in the hospice setting.
-Byron is thoroughly loving his retirement being young-at-heart!
-He now enjoys being a "couch potato"', snuggling with his toy duck, walking on nearby trails, and relaxing at the beach.
+He is currently undergoing chemotherapy treatment and palliative care for lymphoma - he is absolutely amazing and continues to embrace his young-at heart spirit!
+He now enjoys being a "couch potato"', snuggling with his toy duck, spending time at local parks, and looks forward to every meal.